The faithless rose is fated to forsake

 until love becomes purely the only tie that binds.

-Then come, o Lord of Love, to wield Your axe!
+And then come, o Lord of Love, to wield Your axe!

 O child of God, in the hothouse of human love